ben-j-c/linux-systems-project-base/README.md

 # Purpose
-The purpose of this project is to provide the base set of useful tools when create a new C project on Linux.
+The purpose of this project is to provide the base set of useful tools when creating a new C project on Linux.

 # Features
 - No makefile modifications necessary for new .c/.h files and folders